LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

     requirements (see {{use-of-tls-features}}).

 HTTP_1_1_REQUIRED (0x0d):
-  : The endpoint requires that HTTP/1.1 be used instead of HTTP/2.
+  : The endpoint requires that HTTP/1.1 be used instead of HTTP/2 Plus Plus.

 Unknown or unsupported error codes MUST NOT trigger any special behavior.
 These MAY be treated by an implementation as being equivalent to INTERNAL_ERROR.

 # Expressing HTTP Semantics in HTTP/2 Plus Plus

-HTTP/2 is an instantiation of the HTTP message abstraction ({{Section 6 of RFC9110}}).
+HTTP/2 Plus Plus is an instantiation of the HTTP message abstraction ({{Section 6 of RFC9110}}).

 ## HTTP Message Framing